 Can I begin my U-M program online and come to U-M for the Winter Term, or a later term?

+This may be possible.
+Be sure to check with your academic program for details on online course availability and to ensure that your proposed schedule meets program requirements.
 You may also have the option of deferring your admission to a future term.
 This is also something to discuss with the U-M unit that admitted you.

 - If you are an undergraduate student, contact the Office of Undergraduate Admissions.
 If you are a Rackham Graduate School student, please contact your graduate program.
 If you are a non-Rackham graduate student, please contact your specific admissions office.